 Learn more about our undergraduate scholarships and awards information.

 Applications for undergraduate courses from UK/EU applicants must go through UCAS, you can fill out an application form through their website ucas.ac.uk.
 If you do not have regular access to the internet or find it difficult to fill out applications online you can request an alternative format from UCAS either through their website or via the contact details below.

 International students can apply to study at DMU using our online applications portal.

 Customer Service Unit UCAS PO Box 28 Cheltenham GL52 3LZ, UK T: 0871 468 0 468

 Telephone enquiries: +44 (0)116 2 50 60 70

 The Biomedical Science course is accredited by the Institute of Biomedical Science (IBMS).
 Biomedical science is the term for the investigations carried out by biomedical scientists, usually working in the NHS, on samples of tissue and body fluids to diagnose disease and monitor the treatment of patients.

 The accredited programme of study is usually taken over a three year time period with an opportunity to spend an additional year (usually between years 2 and 3) either in industry or in a NHS laboratory.

-Other course variations include the integrated vocational pathway BMS degree.
-This is usually taken by employees of NHS pathology laboratories and includes one day of study per week at DMU with vocational assessment of laboratory competence.
 In addition, the specialist modules can also be taken by those individuals requiring continuing professional development or ‘top up’ to make their own degrees suitable for registration purposes.